ORNL/cpp-proposals-pub/D1673/blas_interface.md

 * Elementwise vector sums
 * Multiplying all elements of a vector or matrix by a scalar
-* 2-norms, 1-norms, and infinity-norms of vectors
+* 2-norms and 1-norms of vectors
 * Vector-vector, matrix-vector, and matrix-matrix products (contractions)
 * Low-rank updates of a matrix